-Fibric acid derivatives are used primarily to raise HDL-cholesterol and lower triglycerides; thus, they target two major components of CKD associated dyslipidemia.
-However, fibrates are known to decrease renal blood flow and glomerular filtration and they are cleared renally (67); therefore, there is significant concern regarding their use in CKD.
-Furthermore, the fibric acid derivatives raise serum creatinine levels and may thus trigger medical investigations into renal disease progression.
+Fibric acid derivatives are used primarily to raise HDL-C and lower TGs; thus, they target two major components of CKD associated dyslipidemia.
+However, fibrates are known to decrease renal blood flow and glomerular filtration and they are cleared renally (73); therefore, there is significant concern regarding their use in CKD.
+Furthermore, fibric acid derivatives raise serum creatinine levels and thus trigger medical investigations into renal disease progression.
 Thus, there is concern regarding their use in CKD.
 However, there is a potential for fibric acid derivatives to improve both CVD and CKD outcomes.
 The acute changes in serum creatinine do not necessarily indicate adverse renal effects.
-A meta-analysis (68) examined the use of fibrates in CKD subjects and reported beneficial effects to reduce total cholesterol and triglyceride levels and raise HDL-cholesterol levels with no effect on LDL-cholesterol levels.
-In addition, 3 trials reporting on > 14,000 patients reported that fibrates reduced risk of albuminuria progression in diabetic subjects, with 2 trials (>2,000 patients) reporting albuminuria regression (69-71).
-This was associated with a reduction in major cardiovascular events, CVD death, stroke, and allcause mortality in subjects with moderate renal dysfunction, but not in those with eGFR > 60 $ml/min/1.73m^{2}$.
-Thus, despite the elevations in serum creatinine seen with fibrates, there is the potential for both cardiac and renal benefit, and further studies specifically designed to evaluate these outcomes in CKD subjects are urgently needed.
+A metaanalysis (74) examined the use of fibrates in CKD subjects and reported beneficial effects to reduce total cholesterol and TG levels and raise HDL-C levels with no effect on LDL-C levels.
+In addition, 3 trials reporting on > 14,000 patients reported that fibrates reduced risk of albuminuria progression in diabetic subjects, with 2 trials (>2,000 patients) reporting albuminuria regression (75-77).
+This was associated with a reduction in major cardiovascular events, CVD death, stroke and all-cause mortality in subjects with moderate renal dysfunction, but not in those with eGFR > 60 ml/min/1.73m2.
+Thus, despite the elevations in serum creatinine seen with fibrates, there is the potential for both cardiac and renal benefit, and further studies specifically designed to evaluate these outcomes in CKD subjects are needed.
 At this point, providers are encouraged to consider fibrate therapy for appropriate subjects, especially if statins are not tolerated or are contra-indicated.